-This information must be recorded on CPOMS.
-If a member of staff is unable to access CPOMs they must complete a yellow 'Record of Concern Form'.
-(Appendices 2 - 5 for supporting documents)
+This information must be recorded on CPOMS or on a yellow 'Record of Concern Form'

-Concerns relating to marks or injuries must also be recorded on a 'Body Map' on CPOMS or a yellow Body Map form (Appendix 4) which should be attached to the 'Record of Concern Form' (Appendix 3).
-If using a body map, injuries or marks must be described, in addition to locating on the body map.
+Concerns relating to marks or injuries must also be recorded on a 'Body Map' (Appendix 4) which should be attached to the 'Record of Concern Form' (Appendix 3).
+If using a body map injuries or marks must be described, in addition to locating on the body map.